MarcusKoe/SolderStation-ext/README.md

 - Piezo buzzer
 - USB-Slot type A for light support (IKEA etc.)
 - Melt fuse
-- RGB-LED strip for status or cool animations
+- RGB-LED strip for status or cool animations - not 100% ready

 Housing 3D model for printing

 Look at the wiki pages. https://github.com/MarcusKoe/SolderStation-ext/wiki

+ToDo:

+- Change settings over menu is not implemented.
+It will be done the next month.
+- Lights and animations - WS2812b strip